-In your application, you can invoke the method MVGoogleTileLayer.setMapType or MVBingTileLayer.setMapType to set the map type to be one of the types supported by the map providers, such as road, satellite, or hybrid.
+In your application, you can invoke the method MVGoogleTileLayer.setMapType to set the map type to be one of the types supported by the map providers, such as road, satellite, or hybrid.

-For usage examples and more information, see the JavaScript API documentation for MVGoogleTileLayer and MVBingTileLayer, and the tutorial demos Built-in Google Maps Tile Layer and Built-in Bing Maps Tile Layer.
+For usage examples and more information, see the JavaScript API documentation for MVGoogleTileLayer, and the tutorial demo Built-in Google Maps Tile Layer.